 In the letter (Download free template from document page), request that the outstanding arrears be paid immediately and ask the tenant to ensure that all future rental payments are made in full and on the date the rent falls due.

-Also enclose in the letter a schedule showing rents paid and unpaid with a running arrears total.
+Also, enclosed in the letter a schedule showing rents paid and unpaid with running arrears total.

 You should also state in the letter if the rent is not paid within the next 7 days you will be forced to take legal action through the courts to which the tenant will be evicted and a CCJ obtained against there name.